 Students can change an academic plan, but are encouraged to consider the following:

 - Changing an academic plan has the potential to impact Financial Aid.

-- Changing an academic plan may result in a student needing to take additional courses thus taking longer to complete.
+- Changing an academic plan may result in a student needing to take additional courses, thus taking longer to complete a program.

 - Changing an academic plan may delay entry into the workforce.